maxenglander/dometer/README.md

 ## Building

-In order to build `dometer`, the following dependencies are required:
+In order to build `dometer`, the following build-time dependencies are required and must be either already present or manually installed.

  * Bazel >= 2.2.0
  * CMake >= 3.16.2
  * envsubst >= 0.20.2

+Once the build-time dependencies are present, run the following command to build `dometer`:

 ```
 dometer $ bazel build //dometer/cli:main
 ```

-Internally, `dometer` relies on the following third-party libraries at run-time:
+Internally, `dometer` will use Bazel to download and build the following third-party libraries for run-time use.

  * [ThinkAsync/asio (non-Boost version)](http://think-async.com/Asio)
  * [TartanLlama/expected](https://github.com/TartanLlama/expected)